-We operate in the Road Traffic Accident credit hire and claims market and differentiate ourselves with our integrated offering and focus on impecunious customers.
+We operate in the Road Traffic Accident credit hire and claims market and differentiate ourselves with our integrated offering.

-Anexo is established as a provider of an end-to-end litigated claims service to predominantly impecunious non-fault motorists.
+Anexo is established as a provider of an end-to-end litigated claims service to predominantly impecunious nonfault motorists.
 These customers typically do not have the means to provide themselves with a replacement means of transport when they are deprived of their existing vehicle through the action of another party.
 These replacement vehicle hires are charged at commercial credit hire rates.